ChristmasCatt/ChristmasCatt/README.md

 - 🎯 I would like to make my own company one day:)

-- ⚡ Currently working on nothing :)
+- ⚡ Currently working on My own OS :)

 - 🏆 I casually Doing E-commerce.
 I usually like to troll people :)